Information for Applicants

 There are a number of policies and procedures that may affect an individual who is applying to the University.

 Some policies or procedures are only applicable to applicants to certain courses or only to one group of applicants (e.g. international students).
-If you have any queries about the information on these pages and whether they affect you please contact the Admissions Office.
+If you have any queries about the information on these pages and whether they affect you, please contact Admissions.

 The main policies and procedures effecting applicants are: